eastern-mennonite-university/wcsc-metroalerts/README.md

 - I am using Python 3.10.6 to make this project.

+- Django 4.1.7

 - The only dependencies are Google's PIP packages, which is in a helpful command in the quickstart.
 The rest of the libraries are built in.

 - In order to get your API project setup, look at ThePythonCode's guide.
 ### Note:
 You will need to make a full fledged API project with Google in order to use OAuth, if you haven't already made a project.
+TPC's guide doesn't make that clear.

+Right now, I have Django included in the gitignore just in case I put something sensitive in it on accident.
+To set it up yourself, open the root of this project in a terminal and run ```django startproject {insert name}```